buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 ### 🦊 Metamask

-**BEST PRACTICE!
-Create a new account in MetaMask strictly for development purposes.
+**Note: It's a good idea to create a new account in MetaMask strictly for development purposes.
 This way, if your development account credentials accidentally leak, your real funds will still be safe.**

 [Instructions for adding an account in MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-MetaMask-wallet)